Che Flores: Career

 In 2003, Flores began officiating high school basketball games in San Gabriel, California.
 They were working year-round for the NCAA, G League, and WNBA by 2012.
 From July 2020 to March 2021, they refereed championship games in each of those leagues, becoming the first person to do so in a single year.
 They became an NBA official in 2022.
 By October 2023, Flores had worked ten championship games, and came out as the first nonbinary trans referee in the NBA or any major professional sports league in North America.

 Personal life

-Flores came out publicly in September 2022 and identifies as trans and non binary.
-They came out to their family at age 19 as lesbian, but "that word never felt right with" Flores.
+Flores came out as trans and non binary in September 2022.
+They came out as lesbian to their family at age 19, but "that word never felt right with" them.
+Flores uses they/them pronouns.